perseusrealdeal/PerseusDarkMode/README.md

         let choice = DarkModeAgent.DarkModeUserChoice
         log.message("\(choice)") // .auto or .on or .off

-        // Update all depended elements.
+        // Update all depended elements...
     }
 }
 ```